CHEM 100 Foundations of Chemistry (4)

 CHEM 428 Advanced Topics in Analytical Chemistry (4)

-This course covers the theory and practice of special methods and recent advances in analytical chemistry.
+This course covers the theory and practice of analytical techniques and recent advances in the field.
 Prerequisite: CHEM 311.

 CHEM 444 Directed Readings (2 or 4)

 CHEM 494 Mentored Research (2 or 4)

 Students engage in original research in chemistry under the mentorship of a faculty member.
 Students apply and integrate knowledge from their coursework while learning both specific laboratory techniques and practical problem-solving skills.
 Discussion of proper laboratory record-keeping, responsible conduct of research, presentation of research results, and laboratory safety are also emphasized.
 Repeatable for credit.
 Prerequisite: Professor consent and prerequisite override required.